 - Some of the junctional NE is metabolized within the extracellular space before reaching the capillaries.

 - A small amount of NE (~5%) is taken up by the postjunctional tissue (termed "extraneuronal uptake") and metabolized.

 Epinephrine Synthesis and Release by the Adrenal Glands

 Epinephrine (Epi) is synthesized from NE within the medulla of adrenal glands, which are associated with the kidneys.
 Tyrosine is transported into adrenal chromaffin cells and acted upon by tyrosine hydroxylase to form L-DOPA, which then forms dopamine that is transported into chromaffin granules.
 NE then forms from the action of dopamine beta-hydroxylase and is transported out of the granule.
-An enzyme (phenylethanolamine-N-methyltransferase) adds a methyl group to the NE molecule to form Epi, which is transported back into the granule and then released into the blood perfusing the glands during preganglionic sympathetic nerve activation.
+An enzyme (phenylethanolamine-N-methyltransferase) adds a methyl group to the NE molecule to create Epi, which is transported back into the granule and then released into the blood perfusing the glands during preganglionic sympathetic nerve activation.
 Epi comprises about 80% and NE about 20% of the total catecholamine released by the adrenals.

 Norepinephrine and Epinephrine Metabolism

 NE and epinephrine are metabolized by catechol-O-methytransferase (COMT) and monoamine oxidase (MAO).
 The final product of these pathways is vanillylmandelic acid (VMA).
 This final product, along with its precursors normetanephrine and metanephrine, is measured in urine and plasma in the diagnosis of pheochromocytoma, which can cause severe hypertension and cardiac arrhythmias.